x1a7x/x1a7x/README.md

 -----------------------------------------------------------
 -----------------------------------------------------------

 -----------------------------------------------------------
 -----------------------------------------------------------
+# Want to make Rust apps like a chad?
+Want to test out every dam db you can think of?
-Ai models empower you to code apps - it is profoundly remarkable.
-Learning to code used to be cool- as ai gets better, learning to code is objectively silly :)
+# Ai models empower you to code apps - it is profoundly remarkable.
+Learning to code used to be cool-
+# as ai gets better, learning to code is objectively silly :)

 3 STEPS TO MAKE SUPERIOR APPS :::
 -----------------------------------------------------------